DecisionsDev/odm-rpa-invoicing-sample/README.md

 ## Scenario

-Jack is an accountant for Acme Retail, a small retailing company.
+Jack works for Acme Retail, a small retailing company selling books, newspapers, computers, groceries and clothing.

-Andrea is a reseller for Acme Retail.
+Andrea is an office manager for a high school.
 Each week, she orders a list of goods to Jack, sending him
-<a target="_blank" href="./assets/aa/invoices.csv">a CSV file </a>
+<a target="_blank" href="./assets/aa/orders.csv">a CSV file </a> listing the quantity, category and unit price of each
-listing the quantity and unit price of each item she wants to order.
+item she wants to order.

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/Orders.png" width="75%"></img>

 Jack uses [invoicely.com](invoicely.com) to register invoices corresponding to Andrea's orders.

-Depending on the quantity and type of goods, he applies a tax rate and a discount to each row in the orders CSV and save the result in his invoicely account.
+Depending on the quantity and type of goods, he applies a tax rate and a discount to each row in the orders CSV and saves the result in his invoicely account.

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-invoicing-sample/master/screenshots/Invoicely_Create.png" width="75%"></img>

 ## Automating invoice creation with IBM RPA

-Our first step consists of recording an Automation Anywhere task that reads the CSV file, and, for each row, connects to [](http://invoicely.com) and create the corresponding invoice.
+Our first step consists of recording an Automation Anywhere task that reads the CSV file, and, for each row, connects to [invoicely.com](http://invoicely.com) and create the corresponding invoice.

 Since the tax rate and discounted price are not present in the CSV, we prompt the user during the process in order to get those values.